Nuit Blanche

-Nuit Blanche ([nɥi ˈblɑ̃ʃ]) (White Night) is an annual all-night or night-time arts festival of a city.
+Nuit Blanche ([nɥi ˈblɑ̃ʃ]) (Sleepless Night) is an annual all-night or night-time arts festival of a city.
 A Nuit Blanche typically has museums, private and public art galleries, and other cultural institutions open and free of charge, with the centre of the city itself being turned into a de facto art gallery, providing space for art installations, performances (music, film, dance, performance art), themed social gatherings, and other activities.